MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Get all reservations

-Returns all reservations possible filtered by identifiers, customers, spaces, rates, business segments, numbers or time filter.
+Returns all reservations possible filtered by identifiers, customers, or other filters.
 One of the filters must be present.

 ### Request